 The Political Science Student Advisory Committee(POLS-SAC) is a group of student leaders that acts as a liaison between the department’s faculty and undergraduate students.
 The committee serves as a mechanism for program evaluation and improvement.
 It solicits and provides student input on proposed policy changes within the department’s undergraduate program, and may initiate proposed changes for consideration by the appropriate faculty committees.
 POLS-SAC may independently, or in conjunction with other department groups, organize and administer special events and activities related to the study and practice of political science.
 For information on how to join, please contact Dr. Andrea Radasanu, Director of Undergraduate Studies at firstname.lastname@example.org.

 A student founded organization, the NIU Pre-Law Society was designed to aid potential law students and those interested in the legal field.
 We are dedicated to bringing together members of the NIU community who share a common interest in the law, and work closely with the pre-professional advising at the NIU Law School.
 We organize a variety of events that allow students to prepare for the difficult law school admissions and entry process, as well as familiarizing them with what “life” is like both during and after law school.
-For more information on the NIU Pre-Law Society, contact Dr. Brendon Swedlow, look up the group on facebook.com, or send an e-mail to email@example.com.
+For more information on the NIU Pre-Law Society, contact Dr. Brendon Swedlow, or look up the group on facebook.com.